Electric Fireplace Keep Shutting Off? 10 Easy Fixes To Try

 If you’ve tried the fix above, but your electric fire keeps going off, you might want to keep reading.

+While electric fireplaces are often far better than wood stoves, they have their issues.
 Your fireplace could be out of action because of a problem with the circuit breaker.

 Take a look at your circuit box and make sure that everything is as it should be to solve this problem.